agile-learning-institute/stage0_search_api/README.md

 - Create local elastic_utils to abstract elastic operations

 sync service core
+find newest last_saved:at_time
+for collection in [Config.COLLECTION1, Config.COLLECTION1, ...]
+    mongo get cursor of documents from collection where last_saved > newest index documents (add Config.SYNC_BATCH_SIZE) of records at a time

 index_documents(collection, documents, index_as)
     if !index_as: index_as = collection
     for document in documents: